camunda-consulting/camunda-7-code-examples/snippets/camunda-demo-data-generator/README.md

 **UNDER CONSTRUCTION!***

-This project can start process instances and walk them thorugh (skipping service tasks and other delegation code) in order to get some menaigful load in the history table - normally used to showcase reporting features.
+This project can start process instances and walk them thorugh (skipping service tasks and other delegation code) in order to get some meaningful load in the history table - normally used to showcase reporting features.

 In order to use this you have to

 Instrument your BPMN process
 ----------------

-### Add Proabilities to all outgoing Sequence Flows on XOR-Gateways:
+### Add Propabilities to all outgoing Sequence Flows on XOR-Gateways:

 ![Proability on Squence Flow](decisionProbability.png)